cndragn/candav-gatsby/src/pages/blog/importance-of-backups/index.md

 ## I lost my blog

 So, what happened was...
 I still had an expensive reseller account from my freelance days.
-I decided not to renew it and revamp my site to host it on [Surge](https://surge.sh) but between my apprenticeship and then the job hunt it was on the backburner.
-A couple days ago, my hosting was suspended.
+I decided not to renew it and revamp my site to host it on [Surge](https://surge.sh) but between my apprenticeship and then the job hunt it was on the backburner until a couple days ago when my hosting was suspended.
 After I redid my site and was ready to get my blog done I realized I have no backups!
 The last one was just before I came to Seattle, but its on my desktop which is in storage in Miami.
 Clever!

 I salavaged a couple posts using [Wayback Machine](https://archive.org/web/) but the most recent ones about the LEAP application and interview process are gone.
 Really sucks because of how many people have found it helpful.
 I'll re-write them, but man...what a loss.
-I don't like having to admit I messed up like this, but onwards.
-I'm backing everything up to the cloud from now on because I so do not want to deal with this again.
+I don't like having to admit I messed up, but I'm not afraid to own my mistakes, fix it and move forward.
+I'm backing everything up to the cloud from now on because I so do not want to deal with this again!

 ## WordPress to Gatsby